Uposatha Precepts Observance (Monthly)

 Bodhidharma was a Buddhist monk who lived during the 5th or 6th century.
 He is traditionally credited as the transmitter of Chan (Zen) Buddhism to China, and regarded as its first Chinese patriarch.

 Thanksgiving – Celebration of Lineage Ancestors/Teachers (Yearly)

 Giving thanks for our lineage masters His Holiness Il Bung Kyung Bo Seo, Ph.D. (the first Korean Patriarch to the West / Il Bung Zen Order 일붕선정), His Holiness Thích Thiên Ân (the first Vietnamese Patriarch to the West / Lâm Tế Thiền Order), and Zen Master Seung Sahn (Linji Seon, Kwan Um School), their teachings and their lives.

 Honoring the Departed – Yearly Memorial Service (Yearly)

-This yearly memorial service is held to remember friends, relatives, ancestors who have passed from this physical world and as a way to collectively tend
+This yearly memorial service is held to remember friends, relatives, ancestors who have passed from this physical world and to help liberate minds and hearts from karmic obstacles.

 Celebration of White Lotus Haven Zen (Yearly)